denisecase/datafun-03-datatypes/README.md

 > Practice with Python data types, filter(), map(), and list comprehensions

-## Task 1 - Fork this Repo
+## Get Started

-Fork this repo into your GitHub account.
+1. Log in to GitHub and fork this repo into your own GitHub account.

-## Task 2 - Clone Your Repo

-Clone your new repo down to your machine.
+1. On your machine, open VS Code and clone YOUR repo down to your machine.

-## Task 3 - Open the Project Locally

-Open the project in VS Code.
+1. Open the whole folder in VS Code for editing.